 03.02 Event Report Sample

 Review written LER and SER submittals and verify the accuracy and completeness of the information provided and the appropriateness of the corrective actions.

+Note: If an event has already been inspected under a different IP or another section of this IP, an event should not be re-inspected using IP 71153.
+The LER should be reviewed for accuracy and then closed in the quarterly integrated inspection report.
+It can be closed under IP 71153 and only the time used to review the LER should be charged.

 Specific Guidance